leanprover/theorem_proving_in_lean4/interacting_with_lean.rst

     #print prefix <namespace>     : display all declarations in the namespace
     #print classes                : display all classes
     #print instances <class name> : display all instances of the given class
-    #print fields <structure>     : display all "fields" of a structure
+    #print fields <structure>     : display all fields of a structure

 We will discuss inductive types, structures, classes, instances in the next four chapters.
 Here are examples of how these commands are used: